I am, primarily, a writer. You can see a portfolio of my freelance work at Contently.

 I'm a Senior Staff Writer for [Carbon Switch](http://carbonswitch.com), a guide for every home looking to go carbon-free (which should be all of them).
 Previously I was a writer/editor for iFixit.
 Before that, a Senior Staff Writer at Wirecutter from 2015 to early 2019.
-Before that, I was a freelance writer for nearly 5 years, writing most often about personal technology, but also:
+Before _that_, I was a freelance writer for nearly 5 years, writing most often about personal technology, but also:

 I wrote a regular blog on mobile and wireless topics for ITWorld, and contributed to Fast Company and Fortune's's site.
 I wrote a post for Fast Company about what successful people do with the first hour of their day that has become almost frighteningly viral.
 I had to block the world "Successful" in my Twitter mentions.
 I'm not sure what that does to one's view of Twitter, but so far, so good.

 Before freelancing, I was an editor at Lifehacker for more than three years, writing over 5,800 posts on news, apps, and productivity.